Overview of the Start-up Workshop

 Overview of the Start-Up Workshop

-The Start-Up Workshop Kicks Off the 100-Day Race
+The Start-Up Workshop Kicks Off the 30-Day Race

-At this Workshop, the Team sets its 100-Day Goal and develops its 100-Day Plan.
-The Teams also elects its Team Leader, and decide on its governance structure (Team Operating Agreement).
+At this Workshop, the Team sets its 30-Day Goal and develops its 30-Day Plan.
+The Team also elects its Team Leader, and decides on its governance structure (Team Operating Agreement).

-If the Focus Area in the Challenge Note is a general direction of the race, the 100-Day Goal is the precise destination of the race.
-And the Work Plan is the roadmap of the race – how they will get to that destination.
+If the Focus Area in the Project Charter is a general direction of the race, the 30-Day Goal is the precise destination of the race.
+And the Work Plan is the roadmap of the race – how the Team will get to that destination.

 As part of the workshop, The Team will experience self-governance, inclusive decision-making, and other new ways of working that signal that it is NOT business as usual.

-Day ONE of the 100-Day race begins the day after the Start-Up Workshop.
+Day ONE of the 30-Day race begins the day after the Start-Up Workshop.

 Workshop Outputs

-Watch the video to understand the “What” and “Why” of the Start-up Workshop.
+Watch the video to understand the “What” and “Why” of the Start-up Workshop (note this is for 100-Day Projects (Challenges).
+But the same elements apply.

 Key outputs

-• 100-Day Goal, with some unique elements you will learn about.
+• 30-Day Goal, with some unique elements you will learn about.

-• Work Plan that involves some experimentation (not business as usual).
+• 30-Day Plan that involves some experimentation (not business as usual).

 How do we Know that the Start-up Workshop was Successful?